auskure/breakout_indicator/README.md

 'Completed successfully!
 Check ./results/calculation.txt'

 ## Credits
-This code was adapted from the arbitrage trading algorithm of [CodeTradingCafe](https://www.youtube.com/@CodeTradingCafe).
+This code was adapted from the breakout analysis algorithm of [CodeTradingCafe](https://www.youtube.com/@CodeTradingCafe).
 It has been refactored, and a better strategy has been added, which increases the overall return on investment.
 I am open to more suggestions of different features to be added.